 Smart Urban Communities are far more sustainable than transitional housing, using non-toxic materials, renewable energy and passive solar design principles, to name just a few features.
 Unlike ad-hoc communities, SUVs design will also be independently certified so we know they will be warm in winter and cool in summer.

 Smart Urban Communities offer homes designed, built and priced to suit anyone and not a specific market class or segment.
 They are not classed as affordable or social or public housing.

-Smart Urban Villages Pty Ltd is a company that was registered in Australia in March 2015.
+Smart Urban Villages Pty.
+Ltd. is a company that was registered in Australia in March 2015.
 It operates from Melbourne currently.
 It was founded by Ben and Rolf based on years of research.
 They are supported by private investors and several industry advisors.
-See the About page for details.

 Having such extra space e.g. large kitchen in the community centre and guest rooms means individual homes don't have to be as big.
 For example, if you wanted to host a dinner party, you could just use the community kitchen and hall; or if a relative or friend came to visit, they could just stay in the guest room (bed and breakfast style accommodation for short term occasional guests).
 By having one less bedroom in a large house/apartment, residents could save hundreds of dollars per week.

 Not because it's simply politically correct, because it's the only path to long-term competitive advantage." (ref).